 JSLP, a Selling Securityholder, is the beneficial owner of approximately 11% of the Company's outstanding capital stock and therefore may be deemed an affiliate of the Company.
 Lindsay A. Rosenwald, M.D., a Selling Securityholder and principal stockholder of the Company, is the President and sole stockholder of the Placement Agent, certain agents of which are Selling Securityholders.
 VentureTek, L.P., a principal stockholder of the Company, is a limited partnership, the limited partners of which include Dr. Rosenwald's wife, children, sisters of Dr. Rosenwald's wife, and their husbands and children.
-Michael Weiss, the Company's Secretary, is a Senior Managing Director of the Placement Agent, and Steven Kanzer and John K.A.
-Prendergast, M.D., each a director of the Company, are officers of Investments, a company wholly owned by Dr. Rosenwald.
-See "Risk Factors--Certain Interlocking Relationships; Potential Conflicts of Interest."
+Michael Weiss, the Company, are officers of Investments, a company wholly owned by Dr. Rosenwald.
+See "Risk Factors-Certain Interlocking Relationships; Potential Conflicts of Interest."
 Other than the foregoing, there are no material relationships between any of the Selling Securityholders and the Company or any of its predecessors or affiliates.

 The Selling Securityholders and any broker-dealers that act in connection with the sale of the Securities as principals may be deemed to be "underwriters" within the meaning of Section 2(11) of the Securities Act and any commission received by them and any profit on the resale of such securities as principals might be deemed to be underwriting discounts and commissions under the Securities Act.
-The Selling Securityholders may agree to indemnify any agent, dealer or broker-dealer that participates in transactions involving sales of such securities against certain liabilities, including liabilities arising under the Securities Act.
+The Selling Securityholders may agree to indemnify any agent, dealer or broker-dealer that participates in transactions involving sales of such securities Act.
 The Company will not receive any proceeds from the sales of the New Shares or the Unit Offering Shares by the Selling Securityholders, although the Company will receive proceeds from the exercise of the Redeemable Warrants and the Underwriter's Warrants.
 Sales of the Securities by the Selling Securityholders, or even the potential of such sales, would likely have an adverse effect on the market price of the Company's outstanding Units, Common Stock and Redeemable Warrants.